 JUL 2021Project update available

-The latest project update (PDF, 367Kb) for the New Dubbo bridge project is available.
+The latest project update (PDF, 367Kb) for the Newell Highway Upgrade - New Dubbo Bridge project is available.

 JUL 2021Night work at three intersections